 Sunday 5-6:15pm • Davis Center • 1st Floor • Free to conference attendees

-Thanks to the generosity of Strafford Organic Creamery, the Sunday Ice Cream Social is one of our best-loved conference traditions.
-Join us for fun, laughter, and dessert!
+Thanks to the generosity of Strafford Organic Creamery, the Sunday Ice Cream Social is a beloved conference tradition.
+Join us for dessert, community, and unwinding after the conference!

 Saturday & Sunday • Burack Lounge, 1st Floor

 Learn more about the principles and practices of organic and transitioning farmers.
 Vermont NRCS and the Lexicon of Sustainability share stories of organic agriculture in America though an interactive poster display.

 SOCIAL ACTION ZONE